Novatto Faucets Review & Rating Updated: September 16, 2025

 So, it is vitally important that the ceramic cartridge is tough, durable, and long-lived.

-Without knowing the origin of the cartridge, it is not possible to determine its quality.
 Generally, companies that sell faucets with top-line cartridges are not at all shy about advertising the fact.
 Companies that don't use top-quality cartridges are more hesitant.

 Where the cartridge is not identified, we assume it is not one of these top-drawer cartridges.